ZetaMap/Kandinsky-Numworks/README.md

 You now have the option to install this module on [pypi.org](https://pypi.org/project/kandinsky/).
 For that, follow the steps [here](https://github.com/ZetaMap/Kandinsky-Numworks/blob/pysdl2/FAQ.md#how-to-install-this-module).

 Or if you want, you can build it yourself, just run the command ``./setup``. <br>
-This will be generate a setup.py, install module build, build library, and install it.

 ### More
 I also recreated the ion module of the Numworks, check it out here: [Ion module of Numworks](https://github.com/ZetaMap/Ion-numworks)<br>